tatortrechts/data.tatortrechts.de/README.md

 ## Tools

-Tools to support writing scrapers:
+Tools to support writing scrapers (_currently not working properly_):

 - A module to handle the setup of a SQLITE database and the insertion of records from Right-Wing violence reports in JSON https://github.com/kremio/rwv-sqlite-js